GlobalMessageServices/BCS-GMS-SDK-IOS/README.md

 ## Using SDK

 Important !
-Before start using SDK, configure firebase project first
+Before start using SDK, configure firebase project first and upload your google-services.json file into your project

 * [Setting up your project to work with the SDK](https://github.com/kirillkotov/Push-SDK-IOS/wiki/Creating-App-Id-and-APNS-key)